What is Manual Medicine?

 How It Works

-STEP 1 Schedule an appointment for a PT evaluation and treatment
+STEP 1 Schedule an appointment for an evaluation.

 - We offer one-on-one manual therapy treatment and provide a customized physical therapy evaluation and treatment plan in a comfortable, relaxed, safe private clinic setting.